Pr Manager Jobs in USA with Visa Sponsorship

 How likely is it that a PR Manager petition gets approved by USCIS?

-Approval rates for PR Manager H-1B petitions are moderate but not guaranteed.
+Approval rates for PR Manager H-1B visa petitions are moderate but not guaranteed.
 USCIS has historically issued Requests for Evidence on communications and media roles, questioning whether they meet the specialty occupation standard.
 Petitions supported by detailed job descriptions, clear degree requirements, and employer documentation of industry standards have stronger approval outcomes.

 Which employers are most likely to sponsor a PR Manager for a visa?